Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 SEACA will compress the timeline for establishing supportive CCUS policies, creating appropriate regulations, and developing subsurface data.
 The result will be safely sequestering more CO2 in multiple countries in Southeast Asia years earlier than would otherwise occur.

-- CCS Fundamentals/Overview
+- CCUS Fundamentals/Overview

 - Technical aspects of capture